Alfonso Espinosa de los Monteros

-Pablo Alfonso Espinosa de los Monteros Rueda is an Ecuadorian news anchor and vice-president of news of Ecuavisa in Quito.
+Pablo Alfonso Espinosa de los Monteros Rueda (born 25 December 1941) is an Ecuadorian former news anchor.
+He was also vice-president of news of Ecuavisa in Quito.
 He holds the Guinness World Record for "Longest career as Television News broadcaster".

 Early life

 Espinosa de los Monteros was born on 25 December 1941, in Quito, Ecuador.

 Career

 He worked for different radio stations in the cities of Ibarra and Guayaquil until 1962.
 In 1963 he was news director for "Radio La Prensa".
 He began in Ecuavisa in 1967, the year of its foundation, as the first news anchor of the station.
 He was News Director for almost three decades.